christensenjairus/photo-video-organizer/README.md

 * `exiftool`
 * `md5sum`

-## Organize-Files Usage
+## Usage
 `./organize-files.sh [--delete] <old_and_disorganized_folder> <new_and_organized_folder>`

-## Identify Duplicates Usage
-This is a script that you can run after you've organized your photos to ensure there are no duplicates.
-This script can optionally delete one of the duplicates.
-It prefers to keep the well-named one and/or the non-HEIC one.

-`./identify-duplicates.sh [--delete] <folder>`

-#### Delete Mode
+### Delete Mode
 ***TAKE A BACKUP BEFORE USING***

 This mode, triggered by the `--delete` flag will move the files instead of copy them, then delete leftover duplicates from the source directory.

+### Identify Duplicates Usage
+*You probably won't need this script.
+I created this only because I had many HEIC files and JPEG files with the same content and needed to find & delete the HIEC ones.*
+This is an extra script that you can run after you've organized your photos to ensure there are no duplicates.
+This script can optionally delete one of the duplicates with the `--delete` flag.
+The script prefers to keep the well-named one and/or the non-HEIC one.

+`./identify-duplicates.sh [--delete] <folder>`

 ## Results